Auth-Module/Auth/README.md

 ### Sync remort git to local development

 ##### step 1
-first pull recent code from main branch : `git pull --rebase origin main` <br />
+first pull recent code from main branch : `git pull origin main` <br />

 ##### step 2
 do your work or changes in teh project <br />